Photo of Noble Park train station with giant letters 'NPK' standing outside

 This project was originally conceived by the Noble Park Youth Committee.

-The Suburban Revitalisation program is providing $25,000 in funding for the project and will be completed in late 2023.
+The Suburban Revitalisation program is providing $25,000 in funding for the project, which is anticipated to be completed in late 2023.
 The project is being delivered in partnership with South East Community Links (SECL).

 The project will deliver a vibrant and creative program of activations for the Noble Park activity centre, which may include and be influenced by the local arts and cultural community, learning and wellbeing and seasonal and celebratory events.